gleidecn/Online-Quiz/README.md

 ![Image text](./assets/images/ami-responsive-min.png)<br/>

+QuizTime is a test of knowledge as well as a form of entertainment.
+It consists of a website with questions with multiple answers, only one of them is correct.
-The Quiz game has four questions with four different answers.
-When the user answers the questions it can see if the answer was wrong or right also when it completes all four questions will appear a score showing how many answers they got right.
+The user can only choose one answer from the four available.
+By clicking on the answers, the user finds out if it was right or wrong (green for correct and red for wrong) and counts one point per correct question.
+When the user completes all four questions, a score will appear showing how many answers they got right.

 # Table of Contents